fuzzygroup/blog/_posts/2016-09-01-random-thoughts-on-elixir.md

 * /lib/my_app/
 * MyApp.Web.PageController <== new web namespace
 * Generators are changing greatly  - creating a module and functions
+* Umbrella generator for microservices within a phoenix "umbrella"

 #Things I came up with: